djsantos/Mount-Snow/README.md

 	-createTweet function modified to handle tagging multiple people in a tweet -displayTweets and displayMytweets functions modified to display tweets of reciever

+-updates connect.js:

+	-has a database of tweets that mention a user

+	-added the function displayMentions to display the tweets that mention a given user

+	-added the function addMentions to add a tweets to the mention database

+	-added the function displayConnections to display the tweets that interact with a given user

+	-added the function addConnection to add a tweets to the connect database

+#Routes:

+-updated mentions.js to send the list of tweets that mention a given user to the view mention.ejs

+-updated connect.js to send the list of tweets that interact with a given user to the view connect.ejs

+#Views:

+-updated mention.ejs to display tweets that mention the given user

+-updated connect.ejs to display interactions of the given user